ThePalaceProject/architectural-decisions/TEMPLATE.md

 ## Alternatives Considered

-*Any alternatives considered any details about why they were set aside.*
+*Any alternatives considered and any details about why they were set aside.*

 ## Consequences

-*What becomes easier or more difficult to do because of this change?*
+*What becomes easier or more difficult because of this change?*